 Tip: Wear grey-colored socks and black sunnies to bring the whole look together.

 Khaki Pants with Bomber Jacket

-A hippie look; blue khakis paired with black turtleneck, denim jacket and a bomber jacket on top.
+A hippie look; blue khakis paired with a black turtleneck, denim jacket, and an aviator bomber jacket on top.
 Follow a blue theme overall but break it with the footwear.
 Go for heeled suede boots and yellow sunnies.

 Khaki Pants with Denim Shirt